ONLY 10-14 WORKING DAYS FOR CONSERVATORY DELIVERIES!

 The Pros Vs the Cons of Building a Conservatory

 One of the UK’s favourite hobbies is DIY so you should ‘do it yourself’ when it comes to building your conservatory.
-You can enjoy more than just the end result buy custom designing your conservatory, building your conservatory and saving 70% on the cost.
+You can enjoy more than just the end result buys custom designing your conservatory, building your conservatory and saving 70% on the cost.
 This article outlines how the pros of a DIY conservatory far outweigh the cons.
+The Pros

 One of the biggest ‘pros’ of building a conservatory is that you do not need planning permission.
 In England and Wales in 2008 a regulation was passed that stated ‘building a conservatory would be exempt from needing planning permission provided the permitted development permission for your property is not exceeded; 50-70 cubic meters dependent on where you live’.